gares/vscoq-language-server/README.md

 # VSCoq Language Server

-This is a language server for Coq speaking LSP with a few additional messages which as VSCoq specific (e.g. declaring a point of interest, printing goals).
+This is a language server for Coq speaking LSP with a few additional messages which are VSCoq specific (e.g. declaring a point of interest, printing goals).

 - [SEL](sel/) is a simple event library used to handle I/O
 - [DM](dm/) is a document manager for Coq with support for delegation via SEL